 Directed by William Cameron Menzies, Marcel Varnel

 Sourced in a radio serial, the marvelously entertaining Chandu the Magician plays as if it were really meant for children — except for a scene or two that revel in pre-Code extremes.
 A naïve action thriller with a story from the lower rungs of the comic book imagination, Chandu is set in the white man’s conception of exotic Egypt.
 Its impossibly flat, arch dialogue advances the plot and little else.
-But the show is also fast-paced and played completely straight.
+But the fast-paced show is also played completely straight.
 Edmund Lowe is a thoroughly wooden hero, forever striking Mandrake the Magician-like poses.
-But two elements will guarantee enduring fan interest.
+Two elements will guarantee enduring fan interest.
 The magnificent visuals are provided by cameraman James Wong Howe and designer / effects genius / co-director William Cameron Menzies.
 And the villain is none other than Bela Lugosi, at the height of his Hollywood fame.

-You know, every time I watch Tyrone Power return from the High Lama in The Razor’s Edge acting like he’s been given the wisdom of the ages, I think of Chandu the Magician and have to suppress giggles.
+You know, every time I watch Tyrone Power return from the High Lama in The Razor’s Edge claiming that he’s been given the wisdom of the ages, I think of Chandu the Magician and have to suppress giggles.
 Inscrutable, mysterious oriental magic has propped up nonsense pulp fiction ever since England annexed the whole of India.
 Bearded Indian Yogis have nothing better to do with their time than train noble Englishmen to be great heroes.
 Chandu is now a master of the oft-used ‘power to bend men’s minds,’ and he uses it to turn scores of cowardly bad guys into fools.
 Obi-wan Kenobi’s Jedi Mind Tricks come in handy, but Chandu can conjure up any illusion he wants, just with a commanding stare.
 It’s lucky that the film has superior direction, a rapid pace and charming special effects, because star Edmund Lowe is singularly uninteresting, a smiling stiff.
 His only grace is behaving with utter nonchalance no matter whose life is in danger.
 What a maroon.

 Fortunately for us, Lowe is supported by a great production and attractive talent.
 Bela Lugosi is an excellent black-hearted villain, the kind of foreign menace that writers like Sax Rohmer needed to personify the yellow / Arab / Hindu Peril.
 But despite his mad speeches Lugosi never really seems in charge.
 He supplies none of the knowing, winking complexity that Boris Karloff effortlessly added to similar roles, namely the same year’s The Mask of Fu Manchu, which also makes use of a death ray.
 Still, Bela is in fine form.
 He clearly enjoys contorting his fingers and reciting Roxor’s menacing speeches: “I shall be greater than any pharaoh!
 Civilization and all its works shall be destroyed!
 Men shall return to savagery following only one supreme intelligence… me!”